What is Eye Cancer?

 Eye cancer usually affects the outer part of your eyes.
 But when cancer starts inside the eyeball, it is called primary intraocular cancer.
 The most common forms of primary intraocular cancer in adults is melanoma and lymphoma.
 The common eye cancer in children is retinoblastoma, which starts in the cells of the retina.
 The most common type of eye cancers is as follows:

 Ocular Melanoma – The most common cancer that starts in the eye in adults is melanoma, also known as ocular melanoma.
-Melanoma is cancer that starts in the cells that make the pigment that gives your skin, hair and eyes colour.
+Melanoma is cancer that starts in the cells that make the pigment that gives your skin, hair and eyes color.
 Ocular melanoma is also known as uveal melanoma because it often starts in the part of the eyeball called the uvea.
 The uvea is a layer in the eyewall that is between the sclera and retina.
 Melanomas in the iris often grow slowly and do not spread to other parts of the body.

 Primary Intraocular Lymphoma – Lymphoma of the eye is a cancer that involves white blood cells (lymphocytes).
 Lymphomas can also start in such organs as the lungs, stomach, but rarely the eyes.
 Lymphoma of the eye often occurs with the primary central nervous system lymphoma (PCNSL), which is a lymphoma of the brain.